Shadowboxer: Plot

 Sometime later, Precious discovers Dr. Don performing oral sex on a patient.
 Hurt and betrayed, Precious leaves his office while threatening to get her revenge.

 Vicki becomes concerned about Anthony when she sees him watching Mikey assemble a gun.
 She later asks Mikey to leave, saying that he does not have to protect them anymore.
 Mikey realizes that he has grown attached to Anthony and tells Vicki that he wants to stay.

 Clayton finds out from Precious that Vicki and Anthony are alive.
-Clayton then kills Precious in front of Dr. Don, then shoots him in the leg.
-Mikey, deciding that he no longer wants to kill, determines that his next contract kill will be his final one.
+Clayton kills Precious in front of Dr. Don and then shoots him in the leg.
+Mikey, deciding that he no longer wants to kill, determines that his next contract kill will be his final.
 When Mikey checks into a hotel he opens the file on his contract, only to find a picture of himself and Vicki leaving their house.
 Mikey then calls Vicki.
 Clayton's bodyguard instead answers the phone, causing Mikey to rush home and right into Clayton's trap.

 Clayton tortures Mikey in the basement, in part by snipping off one of his fingers with a pair of hedge clippers.
 Vicki and Anthony are forced to watch.
 Clayton then turns around to taunt Vicki.
-At that moment, Mikey disarms the thug who held him down during the finger snipping.
+At that moment, Mikey disarms the thug who held him down during the finger-snipping.
 During the ensuing struggle, Mikey manages to overpower Clayton and the remaining thug.
 Clayton recovers and is about to shoot Mikey when Anthony shoots Clayton in the back.
 After sending Vicki and Anthony outside, Mikey kills Clayton's two unconscious thugs.
-Mikey then does the same to Clayton after commenting to him just how proud of Anthony Clayton probably is.
+Mikey then does the same to Clayton after commenting to him just how proud Anthony Clayton probably is.

 Mikey, Vicki, and Anthony escape.
-Anthony asks Mikey if he is his son, and Mikey replies that he is.
+Anthony asks Mikey if he is his son, and Mikey replies he is.
 Mikey also cautions Anthony to watch out for people like Clayton and his men; the boy responds, "We'll kill 'em."